Internships, Volunteering, and Unpaid Work

 Overview and Background

 Many international students want to do an internship or volunteer while they are in the United States.
 The U.S. has specific immigration and labor laws that apply to internships and volunteering, and it is important for international students to be aware of and comply with these laws to protect their immigration status.
-Unfortunately, these immigration and labor laws are often complex and difficult to properly and legally navigate.
-Therefore, OIS is here to help students understand the immigration and labor laws that may apply in internship and volunteer opportunities.
-As always, if anything is unclear, students can consult OIS to confirm whether an opportunity is legal for F and J students.
+In considering opportunities for volunteering, working, gaining experience, and employment, F-1 and J-1 can take the following steps to ensure they are protecting their immigration status:

 According to the U.S. Department of Labor, volunteers are individuals who volunteer or donate their services, usually on a part-time basis, for public service, religious or humanitarian objectives, not as employees and without contemplation of pay, and are not considered employees of the religious, charitable or similar non-profit organizations that receive their services.